THE CABINET OF CALM (2020)

 Three years since we first opened The Cabinet of Curiosities, we’re returning with The Cabinet of Calm—a collection of typically unusual and obscure words, this time intended to provide a little solace, comfort and reassurance in difficult times.

 Each of the fifty chapters here are dedicated some of the toughest, most challenging, and most worrying times any of us can face.
-There are chapters here dedicated to despair and sadness, loss and grief, homesickness and exhaustion, as well as concern about the state of the world, how fractious and disunited the twenty-first century has proved to be, and how perilously balanced our planet and its environment currently are.
-To each one of these topics, however, is attached one of the dictionary’s more unusual words or phrases—each of which, it is hoped, can give us some much-needed aid, reassurance and optimism.
+There are chapters here dedicated to despair and sadness; loss and grief; homesickness and heartache; exhaustion and a loss of motivation; concern about the state of the world, and how perilously balanced our planet and its environment currently are.
+To each of these topics, however, is attached one of the dictionary’s more unusual words or phrases—each of which, it is hoped, can give us some much-needed aid, reassurance and optimism.

 The words included here aren’t cure-alls, as such, but rather just some calmative, curative food for thought.
 These are words to soothe an unquiet mind.
 To inspire and motivate our creativity.
 To encourage fellow-thinking and community spirit, and to give us fresh hope for the future.
 In essence, collected here are nothing but kind words, for these unkind times.

-Scroll below for a sample chapter, or click here to pre-order a copy ahead of its release later this year.
+Read on for a sample chapter, or click here to order a copy.

 A word for when you’re feeling pessimistic